-Unless you can try it on your guitar(s) first it’s a real crap-shoot.
-I can’t tell you how many capos I’ve had to return over the years because it looked promising, but ultimately knocked my strings out of tune or let some strings buzz.
+Unless you can try it on your guitar(s) first, it’s a real crap-shoot.
+I can’t tell you how many capos I’ve returned over the years because it knocked my strings out of tune or let some strings buzz.
 Some capos actually did both.
 I own 3 different capos because no single one works well on all my guitars.

-Capo manufacturers are in a tough spot, and I sympathize.
+Capo manufacturers have a seemingly impossible challenge, however.
 With all the different guitar necks out there, they’re forced to build a radius (curvature) into their capos that’s “one size fits most.”
 This radius is usually somewhere around the 12″ mark, and the result is a capo that works well for some guitars, but not others.

 Then, there’s Thalia…